Major airlines are avoiding Pakistan’s airspace as tensions with India simmer following tourist massacre

 Khan’s impending return to Bollywood was hailed as heartening news by Indian critics and fans alike.

-The actor, who has appeared in Indian films in the past, first disappeared from Indian screens in 2016 after dozens of Indian soldiers were killed in a militant attack in the disputed Kashmir region that was followed by deadly clashes along the contested border.
+The actor, who has appeared in Indian films in the past, disappeared from Indian screens in 2016 after dozens of Indian soldiers were killed in a militant attack in Indian-administered Kashmir that was followed by deadly clashes along the contested border.

 India blamed Pakistan for that attack, which Islamabad denied, and as tensions escalated between the two nuclear-armed neighbors, the Indian Motion Picture Producers Association imposed a de-facto ban on Pakistani talent.